Prakash20210/Game-Guesser/README.md

 Submit a pull request to the develop branch.

 # License
-The Guesser-Game is released under the MIT License..]
+The Guesser-Game is released under the MIT License.

 # Contact
 For any questions or feedback, feel free to reach out to us at prakashg281@gmail.com